promo

 Take your time to explore the menu without the pressure of being in the middle of a match.
 For example, you can practice with bots and focus on weapon purchases.
 Make the opponents less skilled or use other settings through various CS:GO bot commands to decrease the tension but still keep the process interesting.

-You also might consider using CS:GO console commands that directly affect the buying process:
+You also might consider using CS console commands that directly affect the buying process:

 • mp_buytime 30 — set the value in seconds to have more time in the buy menu.